-Advanced GIS

-Prerequisite: GIS 090 or ESC 106 or Consent of instructor
+Advanced GIS Prerequisite: GIS 090 or ESC 106 or Consent of instructor

 This course provides an introduction to advanced applications of Geographic Information Systems (GIS) using ArcView and ArcInfo.
-Focus will be placed on technician level issues associated with data capture and associated quality control issues associated with developing accurate information.
+Focus will be placed on technician level issues associated with data capture and accuracy associated with developing accurate information for geodatabase development.
 Course Level Fee 1 (3 credits, 1.5 Lecture, 3 Lab/Lab-Discussion)